Document management, data, diaries etc

 • Clarity: Use clear and concise language in event titles and descriptions.

-• Regular Review: Review your calendar daily (at the start and end of the day) and at the beginning of each week, accessible via your Maltix QR Site user login.
+• Regular Review: Review your calendar daily (at the start and end of the day) and at the beginning of each week, accessible via your Maltix Tribe user login.

 4.2.
 Scheduling an Appointment